-Our current Teaching Staff Member on the Board of Management has indicated her intention to step down from the position upon the conclusion of her 4-year term on 22 March 2022.
-She will remain in post until a new Teaching Staff member is elected.
+Our current Support Staff Member on the Board of Management has indicated her intention to step down from the position upon the conclusion of her 4-year term during May 2023.

 It is proposed that following approval of the undernoted paperwork and timetable by Committee members; an election process will commence immediately.
-This will allow the nomination, campaigning and voting to be completed by Mid-March 2022.
-The result would then be formally advised to the Board at the scheduled meeting on 31 March 2022.
-With the new Teaching Staff Member taking up their appointment from this date.
+This will allow the nomination, campaigning and voting to be completed by Mid-June 2023.
+The result would then be formally advised to the Board at the scheduled meeting on 27 June 2023.
+With the new Support Staff Member taking up their appointment from this date.

-Teaching Staff Member on the Board of Management

-Election Paperwork and Timetable - February 2022
+Support Staff Member on the Board of Management Election Paperwork and Timetable - May 2023

-- Teaching Staff Member Advert including Nomination Form - Guide for Board Members in the College Sector Essential Guide to being a Board Member - Inverness College Board Member Information - Rules for Election of Staff Members to the Inverness College Board of Management
+- Teaching Staff Member Advert including Nomination Form (Appendix A) - Guide for Board Members in the College Sector Essential Guide to being a Board Member (Appendix B) - Inverness College Board Member Information (Appendix C) - Rules for Election of Staff Members to the Inverness College Board of Management (Appendix D)